You've probably heard the phrase before, but you might still be wondering, "what is direct response marketing?"

 Sales calls allow marketers to speak directly with customers or clients.
 During these calls, they can build a rapport and get the customer or client to take some form of action.
 This may be something as simple as having them sign up for a webinar to something as complex as purchasing a major item.

-You can also lean more on other direct response marketing techniques (like sales emails and other techniques we are about to go over).
+You can also learn more on other direct response marketing techniques (like sales emails and other techniques we are about to go over).

 Opt-in pages are a perfect example of direct response marketing that does not involve any direct sales.